borjanG/2023-transformers-rotf/README.md

 ## Abstract

 *Transformers play a central role in the inner workings of large language models.
 We develop a mathematical framework for analyzing Transformers based on their interpretation as interacting particle systems, which reveals that clusters emerge in long time.
-Our study explores the underlying theory and offers new perspectives for mathematicians as well as computer scientists*
+Our study explores the underlying theory and offers new perspectives for mathematicians as well as computer scientists.*

 ## Citing